pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

 These steps are required to use CDS API which allows an automatic file download while executing `build_cutouts` rule.

 The `build_cutout` flag should be set `true` to generate the cutout.
 After the cutout is ready, it's recommended to set `build_cutout` to `false` to avoid overwriting the existing cutout by accident.
+The `snapshots` values set when generating the cutout, will determine the temporal parameters of the cutout.
+Accessible years which can be used to build a cutout depend on ERA5 data availability. `ERA5 page <https://www.ecmwf.int/en/forecasts/datasets/reanalysis-datasets/era5>`_ explains that the data is available from 1950 and updated continuously with about 3 month delay while the data on 1950-1978 should be treated as preliminary as that is a rather recent development.

 After the first run, if you don't change country and need to increase a considered time span wider than the one you created the cutout with, you may set to false both `retrieve_databundle` and `build_cutout`.